Early Intervention Services During COVID-19

 Once a child is determined eligible for Early Intervention, we provide tele-intervention through video conferencing and phone conferencing to provide developmental services on the Individualized Family Service Plan (IFSP).
 In-person supports can be considered when there are barriers to implementing tele-intervention to include access issues, lack of progress, or an intermittent need to address an outcome.
 In-person supports are provided while adhering to CDC, PA Department of Health and Governor Wolf’s Targeted Mitigation Efforts.
 The decision of how services will be provided is a team discussion where the family and caregivers are a part of the decision-making process.

-We continue to provide the same developmental and support services we did before COVID-19 including Support Coordination, Social Work, Speech Therapy, Special Instruction, Physical Therapy, and Occupational Therapy.
-Early Intervention Support Coordinators have resources and information available to share with families specifically related to the COVID-19 pandemic.
+Services provided include: Support Coordination, Social Work, Speech Therapy, Special Instruction, Physical Therapy, and Occupational Therapy.
+We also assist with making referrals to other programs and share information about local resources.
+Early Intervention team members have resources and information available to share with families specifically related to the COVID-19 pandemic.
 Early Intervention can share resources including learning activities for children, financial supports such as food and diapers, and supports to encourage the adults in the home as they adjust to a “new normal”.

 *Providing any type of in-person services depends on the family’s ability to follow the required guidelines and the COVID testing/cases in our County.
 At any time, we may be required to cease any in person assessments and services.